eventide-project/consumer/README.md

     # - OR -

     # Configure an EventStore subscription
+    EventSource::EventStore::HTTP::Get.configure(
+      self,
+      session: session,
-    EventSource::EventStore::HTTP::Get.configure self, session: session, batch_size: batch_size
+      batch_size: batch_size
+    )
   end

   # Errors are handled by this method.
-If omitted, the default action when an
+If this method is omitted, the default
-  # error is raised during the dispatching of a message is to re-raise the error
+  # action when an error is raised during the handling of a message is to
+  # re-raise the error.
   def error_raised(error, event_data)
     SomeErrorNotificationService.(error)